Sorry: Pronger fines himself $5 for All-Star hit on Bieber

 Is it too late for Pronger to say sorry?

-Well, Pronger, one of the NHL's greatest defenseman, certainly won't apologize for the smack down he delivered on Beiber that became a social media sensation because of a photo by the AP's Mark J. Terrill.
+Well, Pronger, one of the NHL's greatest defenseman, certainly won't apologize for the smack down he delivered on Bieber that became a social media sensation because of a photo by the AP's Mark J. Terrill.

 Pronger, who works for the NHL's Department of Player Safety, joked that he fined himself $5 during a one-man hearing.

-Note: This story has been corrected to fix spelling of Bieber in 3rd paragraph.